Alex-Rakin/Project_cardiovascular_diseases/README.md

 Statistical analysis was performed using R version 4.3.1 with RStudio 2023.06.1 Build 524.
 After data preprocessing, exploratory data analysis (EDA), and descriptive statistics we created directed acyclic graph (DAG) to represent possible CI predictors.
-Due to variety of used cognitive tests' scales we assessed their consistensy using PCA and McNemar's test.
+Due to variety of used cognitive tests' scales we assessed their consistency using PCA and McNemar's test.
 In order to compare scores for depression and anxiety in 'no CI' and 'CI' groups as well as overall cognitive performance with MRI data we performed ANOVA, Spearman correlation, and ordinal logistic regression.
 To impute data on possible CI predictors we used MICE method for missing value imputation.
 The association between CI and other variables in dynamics was assessed with mixed-effects models.